What is Considered a “Reasonable Person” When It Comes to Negligence?

 Proving negligence requires a plaintiff provide evidence establishing each of the following legal elements:

 The reasonable person standard is used to judge whether the defendant breached the duty of care.
-However, it is important to note that proving a defendant breached the duty of care is not sufficient to win a personal injury case.
+However, it is important to note that proving a defendant breached the duty of care is not sufficient to win an injury case.